dart-lang/dartdoc/README.md

   * **categoryOrder**:  Specify the order of categories, below, for display in the sidebar and the package page.
-  * **linkTo**:  For other packages depending on this one, if this map is defined those packages will try to link to pre-generated documentation for this package.
+  * **linkTo**:  For other packages depending on this one, if this map is defined those packages will use the settings here to control how hyperlinks to the package are generated.
+    This will override the default for packages hosted on pub.dartlang.org.
     * url:  A string indicating the base URL for documentation of this package.
 The following strings will be substituted in to complete the URL:
       * `%n%`: The name of this package, as defined in pubspec.yaml.
       * `%v%`: The version of this package as defined in pubspec.yaml.

 The following are experimental options whose semantics are in flux and may be buggy.
 If you use one, please keep a close eye on the changing semantics.
 In general, paths are relative to the directory the dartdoc_options.yaml the option is defined in and should be specified